In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always back up your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to do manual backups, then use a professional service, or use a backup plugin.
+If you don’t want to perform your own site backups, then consider getting professional WordPress assistance, or use WordPress backup plugins.

-- You can read about a WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here: Backup, Copy And Keep Your WP Websites Protected With Backup Creator Plugin For WordPress
+- You can learn more about a WordPress backup plugin that we recommend using to automate WordPress backups here: Back Up, Clone & Keep Your WordPress Sites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory